CSchoel/release-notes-from-changelog/README.md

     end-pattern: end pattern used in sed command (default '/^## /')
     link-pattern: pattern used in grep command to find footnote-style link for version (default '^\\[${RELEASE_VERSION}\\]:')
     chop: number of lines to cut from end of matched region
+    working-directory: path where RELEASE_HEAD.md and CHANGELOG.md are found and where RELEASE.md is placed
 ```

 ## Known issues